 The year 1983 marked the relinquishment by Johnny Brannan of the position of president, and the election of the bank's 6th president, John Brannan, Jr. who remains the president of the bank today.
 Assets of the bank ended the year at over $36 million.

 The total assets of the bank as of the end of 1986 were over $42 million.

 In 1988 the bank made a $10,000 contribution to the local hospital in hopes that such a contribution would help the hospital remain open for the local citizens.

 Through the leadership of John Brannan, Jr., the old Nevada County Industrial Development Corporation was revitalized in 1989.
-In subsequent years, this lead to the current Prescott-Nevada County Economic Development Office.
+In subsequent years, this leads to the current Prescott-Nevada County Economic Development Office.
 The bank today continues to strongly support the County's economic development efforts with annual contributions that exceed $5,000, plus the involvement of five of the bank's directors.